Stress is the result of how we respond to stressful situations or challenges.

 Prevents Burnout: Prolonged exposure to stresses,

-especially in high-pressure situations at work, can result in
+especially in high-pressure situations at work, can result in burnout, a

-Burnout can be prevented by managing chronic stress.
-A better
+prevented by managing chronic stress.
+A better work-life balance and the

-work-life balance and the avoidance of burnout are two benefits of
+avoidance of burnout are two benefits of effective stress management.

-In todayโs fast-paced environment, effective stress management is
+In today’s fast-paced environment, effective stress management is

 critical to maintaining general health and well-being.
-The negative
+The negative impact

-health can be reduced by developing appropriate coping
+be reduced by developing appropriate coping mechanisms.

 Different Types of Stress

-Stress comes from challenging circumstances, whether they be internal
+Stress comes from challenging circumstances, whether they be internal or

-or external.
+external.
 In response to potential threats, the body triggers the

 fight-or-flight response, preparing people to deal with the stressor.
+These

-These are a few typical forms of stress:
+are a few typical forms of stress:

 -

-Acute Stress: Usually brought on by abrupt
+Acute Stress: Usually brought on by abrupt stresses or

 -

-Chronic Stress: This type of stress persists for a
+Chronic Stress: This type of stress persists for a long

 -

-Eustress: Also referred to as "positive stress," eustress is the stress caused on by challenges or positive
+Eustress: Also referred to as "positive stress," eustress is the stress caused on by challenges or

-married, or aiming for personal objectives.ย
+getting married, or aiming for personal objectives.

 -

-Psychological stress: resulting from internal
+Psychological stress: resulting from internal factors,

-responses, is referred to as psychological stress.
-Psychological
+to as psychological stress.
+Psychological stress has significant adverse

-stress has significant adverse effects on mental health and may be a
+effects on mental health and may be a factor in the development of

 -

-Physiological stress: The term "physiological
+Physiological stress: The term "physiological stress"

-the production of stress hormones like cortisol and adrenaline, may
+stress hormones like cortisol and adrenaline, may be one way to do this.

 -

-Environmental Stress: Stressors resulting from
+Environmental Stress: Stressors resulting from external

 What are the causes of stress?